British Airline Pilots' Association: Membership and governance

 BALPA represents 85% of all commercial pilots in the UK and represents over 10,000 members.
 These include helicopter winchmen and ground instructors.
 The association holds the largest collective resource of pilot qualification and experience in the UK.

 BALPA is one of the founder members of the International Federation of Airline Pilots Associations (IFALPA), which co-ordinates the views and opinions of well over 100,000 flight crew around the globe.
 In Europe, BALPA is a founding member of ECA, the European Cockpit Association.
 BALPA also works with the Civil Aviation Authority, the Department for Transport, the Department of Trade and Industry and many other bodies where pilots have an interest in being represented.

 BALPA is governed by an Annual Delegate Conference (ADC) made up of representatives of the Company Councils and a National Executive Committee (NEC) composed of elected pilots.
 As well as generating policy and association strategy, the NEC ensures that the organization is run in an efficient, legal and responsible manner.

-In December 2023 it was announced that a new General Secretary was appointed following an "extensive and exhaustive recruitment process", resulting in the first woman to be elected into the role in BALPA's history.
+In December 2023 it was announced that a new General Secretary was appointed following an "extensive and exhaustive recruitment process" carried out by executive search firm CJPI, resulting in the first woman to be elected into the role in BALPA's history.